silviodelgado/flywork-poc/README.md

 ## Default Namespace

-The default application namespace should be "App\\", which allows Composer to handle classes correctly.
+The default application namespace should be "App\\", which allows Composer and PSR-4 to handle classes correctly.

 ## Minimal File Structure